edge-cloud/www.edge-cloud.net/_posts/2013-05-31-rancidtrac-on-ubuntu-12-04-lts.md

 ### Final customizations

-Although your installation should be running at this point, we want to perform some final customization to &#8220;pretty it up&#8221;.
+Although your installation should be running at this point, we want to perform some final customization to "pretty it up".
 This includes adding a logo to TRAC, enabling the SVN browser and disabling any module not used.

 Make the SVN Browser the default module to load when accessing the web interface: